 Note that there are also coaxial cables that have a double shield (one insulating layer, one shield layer) and coaxial cables with four shields (two insulating layers, two shield layers).

 10Base2 - thin coaxial cable (called Thinnet or CheaperNet) is a thin cable (6 mm in diameter), that is white (or grayish) by convention.
-It is very flexible and can be used in most networks by connecting it directly to the network card.
-It is able to transport a signal up to around 185 metres without line loss.
+It is very flexible and can be used in most networks by connecting directly to the network card.
+It can transport a signal up to around 185 meters without line loss.

 |RG-58 / U||Central core consisting of a single copper strand|

 |RG-59||Wide band transmission (cable television)|

 |RG-6||Thicker diameter, recommended for higher frequencies than RG-59|